 INTJs are true perfectionists, and so they take their relationships very seriously.
-Finding the right person is important to them, because once they make the decision to commit to a relationship they are usually very loyal and devoted partners.
+Finding the right person is important to them because once they make the decision to commit to a relationship they are usually very loyal and devoted partners.
 They believe in constantly improving their relationship and always strive to bring their very best to the table.
-A relationship with an INTJ is bound be intellectually stimulating, exciting, and intense.
+A relationship with an INTJ is bound to be intellectually stimulating, exciting, and intense.
 INTJs have a natural self-confidence and depth that many people find attractive and intriguing.
-They usually make very good listeners, and can encourage other types to pursue their dreams and visions.
+They usually make very good listeners and can encourage other types to pursue their dreams and visions.

 What INTJs Look For in a Relationship

 INTJs usually have thought carefully about what they want in a relationship.
 They aren’t often interested in flings or one-night-stands but are looking for something that will last a lifetime.
 Usually, before they embark on a relationship they will have carefully ensured that the person fits certain criteria so that they don’t waste their time (or anyone else’s).
 They’re not likely to “fall in love” in a heat of passion or spur-of-the-moment feelings.
 While they can be extremely romantic, it takes time for them to feel safe enough to divulge their feelings.
 If you’re in a relationship with an INTJ, you can take comfort in knowing that they probably thought very long and hard about the relationship before pursuing it; and once they have decided on a partner, they are unlikely to have a change of mind.